jpegleg/five-daemon-mgmt/README.md

 five-daemon-mgmt
 ================

-If you can, use selinux and something like anisble instead of these tools.
+If you can, use selinux and something like puppet or ansible instead of these tools.

+If you do need to use these, or something like them, make sure you have enough system resources allocated and tune the sleep values based on the situation.

+...

 These five shell daemons install, enforce, report, and maintain unix systems.